radicalDilettante/expired-waynechi.dev/posts/immutability_immutable_js_pros_and_cons.md

 ---
-title: "Immutable.js, pros and cons"
+title: "Immutability (2) - Immutable.js, pros and cons"
 date: "Oct 14, 2021"
 tag: ["JavaScript", "Library", "Immutability"]
 excerpt: "How Immutable.js works with persistent data structures, and its pros and cons..."